Global Forecasting of Tropical Cyclone Intensity Using Neural Weather Models: Conclusion

-\acknowledgments We would like to thank Margot Sirdey at UNIL for their contributions to running experiments on HPC resources, Matthew Chantry at the ECMWF for their help with setting up our ai-models workflow, Yahir Cohen at NVIDIA for their help with setting up our earth2mip workflow, and all of the members at the ECMWF and NVIDIA whose efforts made this research possible.
-We are especially grateful to Monika Feldmann, whose guidance was instrumental to this project.
-Tom Beucler further acknowledges partial support from the Swiss National Science Foundation (SNSF) under Grant No. 10001754 (``RobustSR'' project).
+\acknowledgments We would like to thank Margot Sirdey at UNIL for their contributions to running experiments on HPC resources, Matthew Chantry at the ECMWF for their help with setting up our ai-models workflow, Yair Cohen at NVIDIA for their help with setting up our earth2mip workflow, and all of the members at the ECMWF and NVIDIA whose efforts made this research possible.
+We are especially grateful to Monika Feldmann, whose guidance was instrumental to this project, and Jordi Bolibar whose observations improved this work.
+Tom Beucler further acknowledges support from the Swiss National Science Foundation (SNSF) under Grant No. 10001754 (``RobustSR'' project).

 \datastatement The code we used in the development of our study can be found at \url{https://doi.org/10.5281/zenodo.16893255}, and a singularity container with the virtual environment required to run the code is provided at \url{https://doi.org/10.5281/zenodo.16893255}.
 PanguWeather and FourCastNetv2 were run using the ECMWF's AI-models library, made available at \url{https://github.com/ecmwf-lab/ai-models/}.